kpal81xd/docs.krunker.io/docs/files/revenue_&_currencies.md

 ## Referral Link

-A referral link allows us to track how a new player comes to krunker.\
+A referral link allows us to track how a new player comes to Krunker.\
-When a player signs up with your referral link, you get paid every time they play any krunker game.\
+When a player signs up with your referral link, you get paid every time they play any Krunker game.\
 To fully take advantage of this system, make sure to include your referral code when sharing your games URL: [https://krunker.io/?play=AIM_Room&ref=CODEHERE](https://krunker.io/?play=AIM_Room&ref=CODEHERE)

 ![Referral images](./img/revenue/2.png)